fearlessdots/ptywrapper/README.md

 - `Entry`: This is the command to be run.
 It should be a string representing the path to the executable.

 - `Args`: This is an array of strings representing the arguments to be passed to the command.

+- `Env`: This is an array of strings representing the environment variables for the command.
+Each string should be in the format `KEY=value`.
+If `Env` is not set, the command will be run with the current environment (as returned by `os.Environ()`).

 - `Discard`: This is a boolean that determines whether the command's output should be discarded.
 If set to `true`, the command's output will not be printed to the standard output during execution, but it will still be captured and stored in the `Output` field.